 There are two ways in which students may fulfill the minimum requirement of credit hours that must be taken at the University of Manitoba: by taking at least 48 credit hours at the University of Manitoba; or by taking at least the final 30 credit hours at the University of Manitoba.
 The courses used to satisfy the residence requirement must be acceptable for credit in the Faculty of Science.
 Residency requirements apply to both first and second degree students.

 Faculty of Science Direct Entry students are admitted to a 4-Year undeclared Major program.
 While in the undeclared Major, students will take courses to allow them to declare a specific Major or enter an Honours program.
 To declare a specific Major or enter an Honours program students will need to satisfy the entry requirements as outlined in each program in the Faculty of Science.

-Following the completion of 24-30 credit hours students will declare their Major program, or enter the Honours program, or they may choose to enter the 3-Year General degree.
-Students who do not qualify for a specific Major or Honours program will be required to move into the 3-Year General degree.
-Students who wish to be in a Major or Honours program but did not qualify can complete the outstanding requirements while in the General degree program and enter the program upon completion of the requirements.
+Following the completion of 24-30 credit hours students will declare their Major program, or enter the Honours program, or they may choose to enter the B.Sc.
+General degree.
+Students who do not qualify for a specific Major or Honours program will be required to move into the B.Sc.
+General degree.
+Students who wish to be in a Major or Honours program but did not qualify can complete the outstanding requirements while in the B.Sc.
+General degree program and enter the program upon completion of the requirements.

 B.Sc.
 (Major) Four-Year Degree

 The four-year Major programs provide in-depth study in a specific discipline and enable graduates to function competently in a career in their chosen subject area.

 While this program is not intended for students pursuing graduate studies, most programs allow students to do so with a minimum of difficulty.